evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

 });
 ```

 As you can see here we can set JSX straight on the body property.
-A middelware
+A middleware
 ensures this gets tranformed into HTML.

 ### Fastify